 Costa neoRomantica accidents and incidents

-CruiseMapper's Costa neoRomantica cruise ship accidents, incidents and law news reports relate to a 1894-passenger vessel owned by Costa Cruises.
+CruiseMapper's Costa neoRomantica cruise ship accidents, incidents and law news reports relate to a 1894-passenger vessel owned by Scrapped Cruise Ships.
 Our Costa neoRomantica accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - fire - 2009 (Rio de Janeiro, Brazil)